CoreMedia/content-hub-adapter-coremedia/README.md

 The content-hub-adapter-coremedia extension is providing access to a "to be configurable" CoreMedia repository.
 The repository data is after successfully configuring the content-hub-adapter available as an additional tree inside the studio instance.

-## Versioning

-To find out which CoreMedia versions are `supported by this project, please take look at the releases section or on the existing branches.
-To find the matching version of your CoreMedia system, please checkout the branch with the corresponding name.
-For example, if your CoreMedia version is 2001.2, checkout the branch 2001.2.

 ## Documentation & Tutorial